How To Remove an Item From a PowerShell Array

 Alamy

-While most tasks involving arrays in PowerShell are relatively easy, removing an item from an array presents a challenge.
-PowerShell lacks a native cmdlet designed specifically for removing items from an array.
+While most tasks involving arrays in PowerShell are relatively simple, removing an item from an array presents a challenge.
+PowerShell lacks a native cmdlet specifically for removing items from an array.
 Even so, there are two methods you can use, both of which I will explain in this article.

-The easy way of removing an item from a PowerShell array is to set the item's index position to $Null.
-This action essentially makes PowerShell treat the position as if it no longer exists.
-Let me show you how this works.
+The easiest way to remove an item from a PowerShell array is by setting the item's index position to $Null.
+The approach makes PowerShell treat that position as if it no longer contains a value.
+Here's how it works:

 $A=@(‘A’, ‘B’, ‘C’, ‘D’, ‘E’, ‘F’)

-Typing $A causes PowerShell to display the items in the array, as shown in Figure 1.
+When you type $A, PowerShell will display the items in the array, as shown in Figure 1.

 PowerShell screenshot showing an example PowerShell array containing letters A through F